 The Second Faculty of Medicine provides doctoral studies in biomedicine together with the First Faculty of Medicine, the Third Faculty of Medicine, the Faculty of Science, the Faculty of Physical Education and Sports, some Institutes of the Czech Academy of Sciences oriented to biomedicine, and the departmental research institutes of the Ministry of Health of the Czech Republic.

 Doctoral study programmes are open in Czech and in English language too.
 The specific study programme is organized in a full-time (internal) or a part-time (external also known as “combined” study as it offers a combination of face-to-face interaction and distance learning) mode of study.
-Standard length of a full-time study course is 4 years, except for the programme Imaging Methods in Medicine with standard length of study 3 years.
+Standard length of a full-time study course is 4 years.
 The maximum period of a part-time study course is 8 years.

 The aim of this doctoral provision is the preparation of graduates of the Faculty for individual work throughout the range of basic and specialized research work in medicine.
 The design of studies and the requirements in each field are set by the Subject Area Board, composed of specialists from all participating institutes.
 The programme is open to both Czech and international graduates of the universities.
 The full-time doctorand has the status of a student in all legal and social aspects.
 PhD programmes are accessible to students with special needs, for whom the University operates a wide range of assistance services.
 Full-time doctoral students receive a scholarship, which is usually supplemented by other sources of income, e.g. by awards for participaton in grant projects or remuneration for teaching undergraduates.